plesubc/presentation/html/Markdown/2022-11-22_Data_Integrity.md

 		The Visit file has last record corrupted entirely.
 It has 49153 records, but it should have 83033 records according to the codebook.
 		The Trips file appears way too short and has the last record *partially* corrupted.
 There's 12695 records, but there's supposed to be 39682 according to the codebook.

+* A very recent example: GSS Cycle 30: November 8, 2022:
+	There was a data release but no information given.
+	The readme was unchanged.
+	All the files were replaced.

 # Outline: